The situation we had here was extremely strange, to say the least.

-"Another Persona-user?"
+"Someone else?"
 Fuka stood up from the couch, curious over the prospect of another potential member of S.E.E.S.
 "Who is it?"

 "How'd you find out about her?"
 Junpei wondered, getting up from his own seat.

-"She flat-out told me that she knew about Personas," I said.
+"She just flat-out told me that she knew about Personas," I said.
 "And she knew that I could carry multiple ones."

-"Wha - how'd she know?"
+"What—how'd she know?"
 Yukari exclaimed.
 "How could she know about these kinds of things when we barely even know anything about the Dark Hour...?"

 "She told you all of this?"
 Fuka asked me.

-"Should we let the senpai in on this?"
+"Should we let the Senpai in on this?"